tonitech/vpn/intl.en-US/Pricing/Pay-As-You-Go.md

     **Note:** The SSL specification fee is charged only when the SSL-VPN function is enabled.

-## VPN instance fee {#section_zqt_mzx_wdb .section}
+## Instance fee {#section_zqt_mzx_wdb .section}

-The VPN gateway offers different bandwidth specifications, and the instance fee also varies by the VPN gateway specification.
+VPN Gateway offers different bandwidth specifications, and the instance fee also varies by the VPN Gateway specification.

 **Note:** The prices in the following table are only for reference.
 Take the prices on the purchase page as standard.